 Purchases of subsidiaries from parties under common control are accounted for using the pooling of interest method.
 Under this method the consolidated financial statements of the combined entity are presented as if the businesses had been combined from the beginning of the earliest period presented or, if later, the date when the combining entities were first brought under common control.
 The assets and liabilities of the subsidiary transferred under common control are at the predecessor entity's carrying amounts.
-The predecessor entity is considered to be the highest reporting entity in which the subsidiary's IFRS financial information was consolidated financial statements.
+The predecessor entity is considered to be the highest reporting entity in which the subsidiary's IFRS financial information was consolidated.
+Related goodwill inherent in the predecessor entity's original acquisitions is also recorded in these consolidated financial statements.
 Any difference between the carrying amount of net assets, including the predecessor entity's goodwill, and the consideration for the acquisition is accounted for in these consolidated financial statements as an adjustment to other reserves within equity.